 So, regardless of whether we’re asked how much Starbucks coffee machines cost, who makes them or where to buy them, we actually give an answer that tells them what they really want to know – how to make a coffee at home that tastes as close as possible to one they’ll buy in store.
 The answer, fortunately, is not in the machine, it’s in the beans.

 Actually, it’s quite an obvious answer when you think about it, as Starbucks themselves are giving you the answer in every one of their outlets up and down the land – they sell the coffee beans over the counter so that you can get as close as possible to the ‘Bucks experience in the comfort of your very own home.
-You can read a bit more about it here.
+You can read a bit more about it here and see the Starbucks coffee beans to buy here.

 Recommended Bean To Cup Coffee Machines That Won’t Break The Bank

 Now, we’d recommend that you do that using a coffee machine, but not a commercial bean to cup coffee machine that you’d need a second mortgage to buy.
 Our recommendations would come in the form of the ESAM4200 if you’re on a budget, or the Barista Express if you can afford a little more.
-If you really love your coffee and want a truly great machine, take a look at either Jura’s Impressa F8 review or the Melitta Caffeo Barista TS for a couple of amazing coffee makers that also happen to look great.
+If you really love your coffee and want a truly great machine, take a look at the Melitta Caffeo Barista TS or the Sage Oracle for a couple of amazing coffee makers that also happen to look great.

 On the other hand, if you’re desperate to spend a fortune and pursue your dream of an authentic Starbucks in your kitchen, keep on asking about the Starbucks coffee machine cost and maybe Google ‘where to buy Starbucks coffee machines’, because you won’t find a review or a buy now link here!